Signified and signifier: Relation between signifier and signified

 Saussure, in his 1916 Course in General Linguistics, divides the sign into two distinct components: the signifier ('sound-image') and the signified ('concept').
 For Saussure, the signified and signifier are purely psychological: they are form rather than substance.

-Today, following Louis Hjelmslev, the signifier is interpreted as the conceptual material form, i.e. something which can be seen, heard, touched, smelled or tasted; and the signified as the conceptual ideal form.
+Today, the signifier is often interpreted as the conceptual material form, i.e. something which can be seen, heard, touched, smelled or tasted; and the signified as the conceptual ideal form.
 In other words, "contemporary commentators tend to describe the signifier as the form that the sign takes and the signified as the concept to which it refers."
 The relationship between the signifier and signified is an arbitrary relationship: "there is no logical connection" between them.
 This differs from a symbol, which is "never wholly arbitrary."
 The idea that both the signifier and the signified are inseparable is explained by Saussure's diagram, which shows how both components coincide to create the sign.

 In order to understand how the signifier and signified relate to each other, one must be able to interpret signs.
 "The only reason that the signifier does entail the signified is because there is a conventional relationship at play."
 That is, a sign can only be understood when the relationship between the two components that make up the sign are agreed upon.
 Saussure argued that the meaning of a sign "depends on its relation to other words within the system;" for example, to understand an individual word such as "tree," one must also understand the word "bush" and how the two relate to each other.

 It is this difference from other signs that allows the possibility of a speech community.
 However, we need to remember that signifiers and their significance change all the time, becoming "dated."
 It is in this way that we are all "practicing semioticians who pay a great deal of attention to signs … even though we may never have heard them before."
 Moreover, while words are the most familiar form signs take, they stand for many things within life, such as advertisement, objects, body language, music, and so on.
 Therefore, the use of signs, and the two components that make up a sign, can be and are—whether consciously or not—applied to everyday life.